 Second, “Our church buildings have few crosses.”
 He explains that our churches have a pulpit with a preacher giving a “top-down” monologue rather than a two-way dialogue.
 The Bible is our “dominant symbol.”
 The author wishes we could find other ways (having more icons?) of being more “welcoming” to visitors.

 Third, the author relates how university professors have difficulty teaching Christian students in secular schools how to compose arguments.
 These students seem to think the Bible ends all arguments.
-“By refusing to do research [is this really true or just someone’s opinion?] and construct arguments, these students were reinforcing the stereotype of Christians as obscurantist Bible thumpers.”
+“By refusing to do research and construct arguments, these students were reinforcing the stereotype of Christians as obscurantist Bible thumpers.”
 As a conclusion he says (of student essay contests), “My burden is that a theme of ‘Balancing Biblical Truth and Cultural Relevance’ should be an occasion for us to look beyond the discourses we use in church.
 We must rethink the unconscious messages by which our subculture alienates visitors.”

 These kinds of thoughts are not new.
 The church has been wrestling with relevance for most of the last century.
 Before I give some rhetorical questions of my own, I want to say that we shouldn’t lose ourselves in a minimalist mindset.
 Of course we do some things for the sake of visitors.
 Common courtesies, general cleanliness, friendly environment, even modern conveniences are things anyone would do when hosting visitors.
 The weightier issues here, however, have to do with the operation of the church itself; with whether or not we are changing New Testament Christianity to fit the world’s desires.
 If we change what we are convinced we ought to be, are we even being honest with those who come in among us?